-Ambient room temperature records must be recorded in all locations where medication is stored Along with fridge temperature logs these records should be retained for 10 years.
+Ambient room temperature records must be recorded in all locations where medication is stored.
+Most areas are monitored by the Check-it system but some areas are still maintained using manual monitoring and record keeping.
+Manual temperature logs must be retained for the life of the appliance (if refrigerator) plus 10 years.
 (Appendices 6 and 7).

 In medication hatches, these temperature checks have been amalgamated onto a hatch checklist for ease which incorporates Diazepam stock level checks, sink checks and sharps bin checks.
-There are accompanying Actions and codes to complete when temperatures are found to be out of range (Appendix 8).
+There are accompanying Actions and codes to complete when temperatures are found to be out of range and not routinely monitored by Check-it (Appendix 8).